biokeyper/GNUDir-Cleaner/README.md

 ## Customization
 You can modify the file types and directories in the script as needed based on your specific requirements.

+## Change LOG
+- Added more file extensions (add yours if they are missing)

+## TODO:
+- Refine the script to accept arguments that facilitate recursive action

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.